ComplianceUpdated二月 19, 2026

 • Distributing the remaining assets

 What typically has to be done.
 Winding up is not simple.
-There are many things to do, and they will differ for each particular LLC.
+There are many things to do, and they will differ for each LLC.
 However, they often include the following:

 • Notifying creditors that the LLC is dissolved